Concurrent Technologies order intake remains strong

 Concurrent Technologies plc

-Concurrent Technologies plc (LON:CNC) a world leading specialist in the design and manufacture of high-end embedded computer solutions for critical applications, has announced the launch of Hermes, a high-performance Plug In Card based on an Intel® processor.
-The
+Concurrent Technologies plc (LON:CNC), a global specialist in the design, development and manufacture of leading-edge embedded computer solutions for critical applications, has announced that it has engineered and now shipped, a new version of a flagship

 Concurrent Technologies plc